neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Foundry_Agents/README.md

-# Lab 3 - Azure AI Foundry Setup
+# Lab 3 - Microsoft Foundry Setup

-In this lab, you will set up Microsoft Azure AI Foundry and deploy the AI models needed for the remaining labs.
-Azure AI Foundry is Microsoft's unified platform for building, deploying, and managing AI applications.
+In this lab, you will set up Microsoft Foundry and deploy the AI models needed for the remaining labs.
+Microsoft Foundry is Microsoft's unified platform for building, deploying, and managing AI applications.

 ## Prerequisites